yaoshaojun/grafx2/doc/README.txt

 === HELP ===

-If you are in trouble when using the program, don't forget you can always press the <F1> key inside it to get some help.
+Remember that right-clicking and left-clicking often have different functions, even on menu buttons.
+If you are in trouble when using the program, press <F1>
+to get contextual help.
 You can also check the wiki at http://code.google.com/p/grafx2/wiki for some more information.
 If you've hidden the menu and you're stuck, press <F10> to show it again.

 === LICENSE ===